House prices in Portugal

 Some observers have raised concerns about the sustainability of current pricing in real estate.
 Some younger Portuguese are now finding it difficult to buy their first properties, and while the construction industry is now increasing the number of housing starts, there's still a shortage of newbuild in many areas.

 But Portugal's economy is doing well.
 Government debt has been reduced, economic growth is running above 2%, and unemployment has been reduced.
+The IMF (International Monetary Fund) is predicting a little bit lower GDP growth for 2019, however it’s 1,7%.
 You can get a feel for the distance the country has travelled since the credit crunch by looking at the yield on Portuguese ten-year bonds.
 As recently as 2012, Portugal had to pay investors 18% to lend the country money - by 2016 the rate was down to 2.3% and now it's fallen even further, to under 1.9%.
 While growth is decelerating, the fundamentals look pretty good.

 It's also worth noting that the ratio of house prices to GDP per capita is relatively low for Europe, at 24 times.
 By comparison, property in the UK is valued at 74 times GDP per capita, and in France at 41 times.
 That suggests investors shouldn't get too worried about the Portuguese housing market running out of steam.

-You can blame 'property porn' on the TV, you can blame Peter Mayle's Year in Provence and Chris Stewart's Driving over Lemons, or you can blame easy credit and quantitative easing - but the fact is, whoever's responsible, there aren't many bargains in residential property left.
+You can blame 'property porn' on the TV, you can blame Peter Mayle's Year in Provence and Chris Stewart's Driving over Lemons, or you can blame easy credit and quantitative easing - but the fact is, whoever's responsible, there aren't many bargains in residential property left across Europe.

 But Portugal does still offer attractive property prices.
 And unlike some other 'bargain' countries, it offers good infrastructure and a legal system you can rely on to protect your interests.
 It even offers a ten-year tax holiday to foreigners moving to the country under the Non Permanent Resident programme.
 All this plus pasteis de nata!
 What more could you want?